TaylaJBall/Muddy-Paws/TESTING.md

 ### Python Validation

 [CI Python Linter](https://pep8ci.herokuapp.com/#) was used to validate the Python files that were created or edited by myself.
-Only 1 issue was presented in the settings.py for line length, however, when investigating this further it seems I couldn't affectively change this.
+Only 1 issue was presented in the settings.py for line length, however, when investigating this further it seems I couldn't effectively change this.
 I have included some screenshots with the results below.

 | Feature | admin.py | forms.py | models.py | urls.py | views.py |
 |---------|----------|----------|-----------|---------|----------|